.

 Craigslist Robbery Arrest, Other El Cerrito Robberies

-An 18-year-old El Cerrito teen was arrested in connection with a Craigslist robbery, and a San Pablo Avenue business was held up by two armed men, El Cerrito police said Monday in providing details about four recent robberies in the city.
+A Craigslist robbery occurred Monday, and a San Pablo Avenue business was held up by two armed men, El Cerrito police said Monday in providing details about four recent robberies in the city.

-An 18-year-old teen from El Cerrito has been arrested in connection with a Craigslist robbery that occurred in El Cerrito on March 27, El Cerrito police said Monday.
+A Craigslist robbery occurred in El Cerrito on March 27, El Cerrito police said Monday.

 It was one of two recent armed robberies in the city.
 The other occurred March 20 when two armed men entered a business in the 5900 block of Cutting Boulevard, pushed employees around and fled with cash, according to police Detective Corp.
 Gilbert Tang.